e-rotaract/e-rotaract.github.io/_pages/join-us.md

 #  position: top
 #  width: 150px

-pretitle: Learn how you can
+pretitle: We are happy to hear you wish to
-title: Become a Member!
+title: Join us!
-description: We are happy to hear you are interested, let's start!
+description: Check here if you can become a member today...

 # categories: [ a, b ]
 # tags: [ c, d, e ]